hurlab/richCluster/README.md

 <img src="https://github.com/user-attachments/assets/dc76c127-f7f9-4f6e-9bbd-56c74d2c2107" width="500" height="auto">

 ### Export as CSV
-To view the data in excel / as a dataframe, users can export the final clustered data as a dataframe with `export_df` and save their results to a csv as follows.
+To view the data in Excel / as a dataframe, users can export the final clustered data as a dataframe with `export_df` and save their results to a CSV as follows.

 ```r
 cluster_df <- richCluster::export_df(cluster_result)
 write.csv(cluster_df, "~/Downloads/cluster_df.csv", row.names=FALSE)
 ```

-Otherwise, to retain access to the entire suite of visualization functions users can also download the entire cluster_result as a list object as follows:
+Otherwise, to retain access to the entire suite of visualization functions, users can also download the entire cluster_result as a list object as follows:
 ```r
 saveRDS(cluster_result, file = "~/Downloads/cluster_result.rds")
 ```